Huyjoon1995/Weather-App-Front-End/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+If there is error in the console during the process of starting the application.
+Please run npm install typescript@4.0.5 in the console.
+I have strictly stated it in the package.json to use Typescript version 4.0.5.
 The page will reload if you make edits.\
 You will also see any lint errors in the console.